 6.1.4 Change my view to be SACA/Admin/School?

 Exclusively, Chair users have the ability to view the website with alternative privileges.
-From the navigation menu on the left hand side, select “Home”.
+From the navigation menu on the left-hand side, select “Home”.
 From the scroll down menu located near the bottom of the form, select the desired view.
 The available menus on the left-hand side will change to reflect the new view.

 6.2 Job Management: How do I…